Tomorrow Belongs to Me

-"Tomorrow Belongs to Me" is a song from the 1966 Broadway musical Cabaret, and the 1972 film of the same name.
+"Tomorrow Belongs to Me" is a song from the 1966 Broadway musical Cabaret and the 1972 film, sung primarily by a Nazi character.
 It was written and composed by two Jewish musicians – John Kander and Fred Ebb – as part of an avowedly anti-fascist work; the nationalist character of the song serves as a warning to the musical's characters of the rise of Nazism.
-Nonetheless, "Tomorrow Belongs to Me" has been adopted by right-wing, neo-Nazi, and alt-right groups as an anthem.

 In Cabaret

-The song appears late in Act I. It is sung by a waiter in the play and an adolescent boy soprano in the film, with a crowd joining in as the song progresses.
+The song appears late in Act I. It is sung by a waiter in the play and a teenage boy in the film, with a crowd joining in as the song progresses.
 It begins with the tone of a nostalgic German folk song, but develops the character of an intimidating military march as the instrumentation develops and more singers add their voices.
 In the film, the boy's Hitler Youth uniform is revealed as he sings.
 Towards the climax, the waiter is seen to wear a swastika armband in the play, and the youth gives a vigorous Nazi salute in the film.
 As diegetic music, the performance of the song is observed and commented on by the other characters in the musical.
 In the film, it is also the only song that takes place outside of the confines of the Kit Kat Club, the Berlin nightclub that is the main setting.
 The song marks the first time that the narrative moves away from the hedonism of the nightclub, and establishes the rise of the Nazi Party as the main theme of the story.
 The intent is to shock and concern the audience.

 The music of the song bears a passing similarity to a 19th-century German song named "Lorelei", with music by Friedrich Silcher to a poem by Heinrich Heine.
 The pastoral tone of the lyrics is also somewhat similar; however, the content of the lyrics is entirely different.
-There is also an authentic Nazi song "Es Zittern die Morschen Knochen" ("The Frail Bones Tremble"), which, while unmistakably different to listen to, contains the lyrics "For today Germany belongs to us/and tomorrow the whole world".
+There is also an authentic Nazi song "Es Zittern die Morschen Knochen" ("The Frail Bones Tremble"), which, while unmistakably different, contains the lyrics "For today Germany belongs to us/and tomorrow the whole world".
 The extent to which either of these songs was an influence on Kander and Ebb is not known.

 Almost immediately after the first stage performances of Cabaret, it became clear that "Tomorrow Belongs to Me" could widely be misunderstood.
 There were complaints from people who were insistent that they had heard the song in use as a genuine Nazi anthem.
 Others seemed to embrace its lyrics at face value, without political context; a Jewish youth group requested permission to use it in their summer camp show.
 In 1973, concerned parents at a largely Jewish school in New York State raised a petition against the song being included in a school performance; school administrators determined that it would go ahead as planned.